jacobjeffrey/tmdb-analytics/README.md

 Analytical queries like "revenue by genre" or "top actors by box office" are just a couple of joins in a star schema vs 6-7 joins if everything was normalized.
 TMDB's data maps cleanly to dimensions and facts, and BI tools expect this structure.

 **Design decisions:**
-- **Bridge tables for cast and genres** - These many-to-many relationships are queried constantly ("top grossing actors", "best performing genres"), so I normalized them into proper bridge tables
+- **Bridge tables for cast, genres, and production_companies** - These many-to-many relationships are queried constantly ("top grossing actors", "best performing genres"), so I normalized them into proper bridge tables
 - **Exploded production companies from movie details** - TMDB's production_company endpoint was redundant with data already in movie_details, so I extracted and deduped companies directly from the nested JSON arrays in the intermediate layer
 - **JSON for less common fields** - Kept some fields such as 'spoken_languages' or 'production_countries' as JSON in `dim_movies` rather than creating additional bridge tables.
+These may not be queried as often and may clutter the mart layer.
-- **Popularity in `dim_people`** - Technically a metric, but it's a snapshot value used for filtering/context rather than time-series analysis.
-If I track popularity over time, I'd refactor to SCD Type 2 or a separate fact table
+- **Popularity in `dim_people`** - Technically a metric, but currently used as a snapshot in time, so a dedicated table is unneeded for now.
+May change in the future if I decide to track and implement SCD2.

 **Key models:**